atuline/Mandel/README.md

 # Mandel
-Arduino Mandelbrot Fractals for FastLED
+Arduino Mandelbrot and Julia Fractals for FastLED.